bb1950328/BrickSimWeb/content/_index.md

 This Program is currently under development and should not be used in a productive environment yet.

-If you want to help, look at the [contribution section](docs/contributing) in the docs.
+If you want to help, please look at the [contribution section](docs/contributing) in the docs.

 {{< /tip >}}